Banana-Hotline/WeAreOnTheTagServer/README.md

 # WeAreOnTheTagServer
 Restful API for hosting WeAreOnTheTag lazAR tag games

+Python 2.7.14 is required

+To install the server dependencies run the following command: pip install -r requirements.txt

-To install the server run the configure script with python 2.7.14 installed
+To run the server run the following command: python server.py